noahjpark/Algorithms/Linked Lists/README.md

-These are various algorithm solutions for Linked List type problems.
+These are my algorithmic solutions for Linked List type problems.